UKPLab/elmo-bilstm-cnn-crf/README.md

 pickleFile = perpareDataset(datasets, embLookup)
 ```

-The `ELMoWordEmbeddings` provides methods for the efficient compuation of ELMo representations.
+The `ELMoWordEmbeddings` provides methods for the efficient computation of ELMo representations.
 It has the following parameters:
 * `embeddings_file`: The ELMo paper concatenates traditional word embeddings, like GloVe, with the context dependent embeddings.
 With `embeddings_file` you can pass a path to a pre-trained word embeddings file.
 You can set it to `none` if you don't want to use traditional word embeddings.
 * `elmo_options_file` and `elmo_weight_file`: AllenNLP provides different pretrained ELMo models.
 * `elmo_mode`: Set to `average` if you want all 3 layers to be averaged.
 Set to `last` if you want to use only the final layer of the ELMo language model.